DeanKJones/Optics/README.md

 ## Introduction

 This project provides a WebGPU-based simulation environment for visualizing wave optics phenomena, including diffraction patterns and interference effects.
 The goal is to have simulations that are based on solving Maxwell's equations using FDTD methods.
-With the hope of moving onto rendering several orbitals along with the EM field.
+With the hope of moving onto rendering simple hydrogen orbitals along with the EM field :)

 ## Features